 Users may feel peeved at the price given that it is just a piece of plastic as the end of the day.

 When I first saw it and took it out of the box I felt the same.
-You may even feel a slight rage that it costs so much.
+You may even feel a slight hint of rage that it costs so much.

 But looks are deceiving and if you have spent any amount of time trying to release hard to reach trigger points in the past, you’ll recognise quite quickly that this is a good tool and more than just a piece of plastic.